 Extended Investigation Units 3 and 4

-VCE Extended Investigation at Distance Education Centre of Victoria is an individualised research subject aimed at academically able students wanting to engage with university level research.
+VCE Extended Investigation at Virtual School Victoria is an individualised research subject aimed at academically able students wanting to engage with university level research.
 Self-motivation and resilience are essential for successfully completing this yearlong research project.
 Over the duration of the study, you will have the opportunity to formulate your own research question, engage with relevant academic literature, design an appropriate methodology, collect and analyse data, and finally, report on findings.